 The reason why consultations are so important is that they allow us to ask specific, pointed questions that allow us to clear our doubts as fast as possible.
 Furthermore, it allows us to be able to get a more in depth explanation from the teacher.

 In other words, the advantages that a consultation offers far outweigh the advantages of a lecture or tutorial.
-Make sure to build a strong relationship between your teachers or chemistry tutors and go for consultations often nearing the exams.
+Make sure to build a strong relationship between your teachers or chemistry tutors and go for consultations often near the exams.
 It can be the determining factor that gets you your ‘A’!

 In conclusion, these four tips will ensure that you are now a master at studying for upcoming chemistry exams.
 We hope this article proves useful to you and your child(ren).
 Stay tuned for more articles!